microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/examples/v1.0-beta/Update-MgTeamChannel.md

 		AllowNewMessageFromConnectors = $true
 	}
 }
-Update-MgTeamChannel -TeamId $teamId -ChannelId $channelId -BodyParameter $params
+Update-MgBetaTeamChannel -TeamId $teamId -ChannelId $channelId -BodyParameter $params
 ```
-This example shows how to use the Update-MgTeamChannel Cmdlet.
+This example shows how to use the Update-MgBetaTeamChannel Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).